lockfale/cackalackabadgyfirmware2024/README.md

 <TE> - Draws Taco Emoji
 <MFE> - Draws Middle Finger Emoji
 ```
 .... and maybe a couple more....
+... more to come